nchain-innovation/utxo-as-a-service/README.md

 This project uses the following Bitcoin SV Rust library for processing peer to peer (P2P) messages: https://github.com/brentongunning/rust-sv

+Note that this version of the library has not yet incorporated Daniel Connolly's pull request which enables unlimited block size.
+Therefore if connecting to `mainnet` use the `rust-sv` library from https://bitbucket.stressedsharks.com/projects/SDL/repos/rust-sv/browse.

 ## To Build the Service
 The service is developed in Rust.